 This, therefore, creates an environment where they have to be fought against and it becomes necessary to viciously fight them out of power.
 They create an opportunity and conducive environment for another similar, if not worse, gun wielding gang of criminals similarly coming behind the false banner of a so-called liberation movement and struggle claiming, falsely of course, to be better and make[s] quite bold but nonetheless far more ridiculous promises than those before – now in power and who they seek to dislodge of power and replace through armed struggle.

 Therefore, war between the erstwhile so-called liberation movement and the new liberation movement becomes inevitable, and the final arbiter of who [which group] should be in and finally comes to power; more often than not, at such great loss of both lives and property.

 So, the perpetual vicious cycle of violent so-called liberation movements and struggles continues.

 “War is the highest form of struggle for resolving contradictions, when they have developed to a certain stage, between classes, nations, states, or political groups, and it has existed ever since the emergence of private property and of classes.”
 Mao Tse Tung

 It is often the common people – the masses – who suffer the most and bear the brunt of this kind vicious cycle of violence motivated, more than anything else, by power struggles and power acquisition.
-And at the heart of which, being largely the desire for unrestrained power to allow for unrestrained theft of national resources and primitive accumulation of wealth at such a grand scale by, often a few individuals – a vicious, vindictive and quite frankly, criminal cabal – who are at the top and therefore control the so-called liberation movements and struggles.
-Who ensure that everyone else is their servant and that everyone works to fulfill their deluded visions of primitive accumulation of wealth and the wanton theft of national resources.
+At the heart of which, being largely the desire for unrestrained power to allow for unrestrained theft of national resources and primitive accumulation of wealth at such a grand scale by, often a few individuals – a vicious, vindictive and quite frankly, criminal cabal – at the top who therefore control the so-called liberation movements and struggles.
+They ensure that everyone else is their servant and works to fulfill their deluded agenda of primitive accumulation of wealth and the wanton theft of national resources.